18F/handbook/_pages/general-information-and-resources/glossary.md

 - **GSA** - The [General Services Administration](https://www.gsa.gov/) is an independent agency whose mission is to deliver value and savings in real estate, acquisition, technology, and other mission-support services across government.
 TTS is part of FAS, which is part of GSA.

 - **HCD** - Human-Centered Design, developing software (and other systems) with a consistent focus on the users' perspective and needs

+- **HISP** - High Impact Service Providers.
+[Particular parts of the government](https://www.performance.gov/cx/#hisps) that make a big impact on the public because of their importance and scale.

 - **HR Links** - [HR Links](https://corporateapps.gsa.gov/hr-links/) is GSA's system for HR actions, including requesting leave and managing performance review documents.